ibexa/documentation-developer/docs/commerce/checkout/customize_checkout.md

 ### Define workflow

-You can create workflow definitions in a custom `config/packages/checkout.yaml` file.
+You can create workflow definitions under the `framework.workflows` [configuration key](configuration.md#configuration-files).
 Each workflow definition consists of a series of steps as well as a series of transitions between the steps.

 To create a new workflow, for example, `seat_selection_checkout`, use the default workflow that comes with the storefront module as a basis,